sieira/planete/core/README.md

 ## Docs
 Modules shall be self-documented
-  1. All modules should contain a reference to its parent's docs
+  1. Modules should contain a reference to its parent's docs
   2. Each module should contain reference to the related modules docs